 - Improve the effectiveness of camp programs by establishing clear and concise goals.

-- Ensure staff provide care to our campers that reflect the standards and guidelines of the Hockey Opportunity Camp Code of Conduct.
+- Ensure staff provide care to our campers that reflect the standards and guidelines of HOC's Child Care Practices.

 - Accept responsibilities to maintain the Master Camp timetable.

 - Ensure that proper equipment use and safety rules are followed by staff.

 - Work with Program Staff to create and execute camp programming that is age appropriate, productive, and fun.